 How to choose the best video doorbell

-Firstly, you'll need to decide whether you want a wired version, or a wireless video doorbell that runs on batteries.
-Wireless smart doorbells are normally a little easier to install, but you run the risk of depleting batteries, and they tend to be bulkier, too.
-Secondly, consider video resolution.
-Footage captured at 720p is perfectly adequate, but 1080p will be sharper and more detailed.
-And check that the doorbell camera you’re looking at has night vision.
+When trying to find the best video doorbell for you, firstly decide whether you want a wired version, or a wireless battery-powered model.
+Wireless video doorbells are normally a little easier to install, but you run the risk of depleting batteries, and they tend to be bulkier, too.

 Also, will you be able to hear your video doorbell at home if you don’t have your smartphone with you?
-Not all doorbell cameras come with a chime included: you may have to buy one separately, so factor this into the cost.
+Not all doorbell cameras come with a chime included: you may have to buy one separately, so factor this into the cost when you're doing your shopping.

 The best video doorbell cameras right now